hoanglong1812/ctf-resources/beginners-guide.md

 # A beginner's guide to setting up for your first CTF

-The text of this guide is in the context of CTFs but could also be applied to other applications.

 ## Set up your computer
 Conventional wisdom says to set up a virtual machine on your computer.
 You could also boot off a USB, but it's more difficult.
+You could even install it as your base OS but that is really, really, *really* **not** recommended.

 ### Virtual Machines 101
 Virtual machines (VMs) are like computers that run on your computer.
 They're helpful to us because it allows separation between the computer that you use for personal stuff and the computer where you install all of your hacking tools.